Riley-Py/UWaterloo-Work/PSYCH 207/U4 - Attention/Spatial Attention.md

 - *Feature integration theory*:
 	1. First stage: In the automatic phase, we register features of objects (color/shape)
 	2. Second stage: Attention allows us to glue the features together into a unified object
- - A study showed later that overloading attention can create *illusory conjunctions* (i.e red Honda Civic, blue Toyota Prius.
-People reported )
+ - A study showed later that overloading attention can create *illusory conjunctions* (i.e. red Honda Civic, blue Toyota Prius.
+People reported "blue Honda Civic")
+ - All of this shows that perceiving individual features takes little effort, but gluing those features together requires more